KoltsovAnton/tokpie-contract/audit/deployed_audit_en.md

 The management of the current stage of the ICO is carried out by the `Controller` contract.

 Some contracts use the `MathLib` library methods for secure computing.

-### Recommendations

-* Set `pragma solidity 0.4.20;` (without ^), because now the compiler version is not fixed, and this setting allows for newer versions of the compiler, but already now compilation in them causes multiple warning messages.
-* To focus investors' attention on the fact of having `Controller` contract, as the only true source of contracts for the ICO stages.
-* (optional) To carry out the deploying of each of the ICO stages directly from the corresponding function of the `Controller` contract, in this case, the manual transmission of the parameters and the contracts of each of the stages will be partially eliminated, and will simply be absent in the block-chain until the beginning of these steps.

 ## Review of contracts